Egyptians rush to buy treats before Eid al-Fitr curfew

-CAIRO (Reuters) - Families rushed to buy sweets and biscuits in Cairo on Friday as they prepared to celebrate the end of the Muslim fasting month of Ramadan under a tightened coronavirus curfew and lockdown.
+CAIRO (Reuters) - Families rushed to buy sweets and biscuits in Cairo as they prepared to celebrate the end of the Muslim fasting month of Ramadan under a tightened coronavirus curfew and lockdown.

 The Eid al-Fitr festivities are usually a time of release when people pack the streets and visit families, cafes and restaurants.